-1. Each student must interview, either individually or by attending a group presentation, a minimum of six faculty members.
+- 1. Each student must interview, either individually or by attending a group presentation, a minimum of six faculty members.
 These six faculty members must include all Assistant Professors in at least one area specialty (analytical, chemical biology, inorganic, materials, organic, or physical chemistry).
-The Chemistry Department provides a form to record your meetings.

-2. A list of faculty with their major and secondary area interests will be provided.
-Students may interview any faculty members in the Department, irrespective of area.
-Students in interdepartmental curricula may substitute faculty members from other departments.

-3. Faculty will arrange and widely publicize formal research presentations or alternatively arrange to meet with interested students individually.
-Times and places of faculty presentations will be posted on the Departmental website.

-4. For those faculty members in whom a student has significant interest, the student should plan to have more in-depth discussions and ask questions.
-It is also appropriate to have discussions with more senior graduate students in the research groups of those faculty members in which the student is interested.

-5. Although students are encouraged to begin interviewing faculty members early, no student will be allowed to join a research group before the departmental group-joining date, which is set by the Department Head.
-For the Fall 2022 semester, this date will be Monday, October 24, 2022.

-6. Once the Department's interview form is completed and the group-joining date is reached, students may join a group.
-Completed forms should be turned in to the student's respective area office or to the Graduate Student Services office.
+The Chemistry Department provides a form to record your meetings. - 2.
+A list of faculty with their major and secondary area interests will be provided.
+Students may interview any faculty members in the Department, irrespective of area. - 3.
+Faculty will arrange and widely publicize formal research presentations or alternatively arrange to meet with interested students individually.
+Times and places of faculty presentations will be posted on the Departmental website. - 4.
+For those faculty members in whom a student has significant interest, the student should plan to have more in-depth discussions and ask questions.
+It is also appropriate to have discussions with more senior graduate students in the research groups of those faculty members in which the student is interested. - 5.
+Although students are encouraged to begin interviewing faculty members early, no student will be allowed to join a research group before the departmental group-joining date, which is set by the Department Head.
+For the Fall 2023 semester, this date will be Monday, October 23, 2023. - 6.
+Once the Department's interview form is completed and the group-joining date is reached, students may join a group.
+Completed forms should be turned in to the student's respective area office.
 The student speaking with the selected faculty member and securing their consent makes the formal commitment.
 Although students do not have to sign up on the group-joining date, such action should be taken as soon after the group-joining date as possible, but no later than the beginning of the second semester.
 This action will ensure that the student will receive good advice about second semester courses from a research advisor and will have the opportunity to begin research during the second semester.